Select Page

 • Mimosa (Mimosa pudica) root bark/ Jurema or Yurema (the Mimosa tree may be grown, but no medicine can be extracted from the roots)

-• Mambe/Coca Leaves (permission to serve these medicines requires prior approval from Mother Church)
+• Mambe/Coca Leaves (For an ONAC branch or ONAC medicine person to serve these medicines requires prior approval from ONAC Mother Church)

 We also recognize the sacred medicines of Kambo, hapé and sananga, however these are not medicines which can be easily cultivated or prepared.
-Therefore, be sure you source these medicines from a reputable company.
+Therefore, be sure to obtain these medicines from an ONAC medicine person or branch, or other reliable sources.